vazhavazh/so_yummy/README.md

 Key Features:

-Browse a wide range of recipe collections
+-Browse a wide range of recipe collections

-Add personal recipes to the app
+-Add personal recipes to the app

-Create and manage personalized recipe collections Generate a shopping list based on selected recipes Explore popular recipes and featured collections Search for specific recipes or ingredients
+-Create and manage personalized recipe collections

+-Generate a shopping list based on selected recipes

+-Explore popular recipes and featured collections

+-Search for specific recipes or ingredients

-Save favorite recipes for easy access
+-Save favorite recipes for easy access

-User-friendly interface for smooth navigation
+-User-friendly interface for smooth navigation

-Dark and light themes for personalized experience Authentication system for secure access
+-Dark and light themes for personalized experience

+-Authentication system for secure access

-Ability to update user information
+-Ability to update user information